 Parties to these disputes must take into account prior to settlement: 1) the tax an employee must pay on damages for non-economic harm that he or she suffered (e.g., due to egregious sexual harassment); and 2) the tax on lump sum recoveries for multiple years of front and back pay, which are now unfairly taxed in the year of receipt.

-To address these problems, on June 26, 2013, Representatives John Lewis (D-GA), Jim Sensenbrenner (R-WI), Aaron Schock (R-IL), and Bobby Scott (D-VA) introduced H.R.
-2509, the Civil Justice Tax Fairness Act of 2013 (CJTFA).
-Senators Ben Cardin (D-MD) and Susan Collins (R-ME) introduced the Senate companion bill, S. 1224.
+To address these problems, on September 17, 2015 Representatives John Lewis (D-GA) and Jim Sensenbrenner (R-WI) introduced H.R.
+3550, the Civil Justice Tax Fairness Act of 2015 (CJTFA).
+Senators Susan Collins (R-ME) and Ben Cardin (D-MD) introduced the Senate bill, S. 2059.
 The CJTFA has been introduced in previous Congresses as the Civil Rights Tax Relief Act and the Civil Rights Tax Fairness Act.

 Over the years, Senators and Representatives on both sides of the aisle, including chairs and ranking members of the Senate Finance and House Ways and Means Committees, have cosponsored this bill.

 The CJTFA is endorsed by organizations representing both employees and employers because it promotes early and fair settlement of employment cases and helps reduce costly litigation.
-Organizations as diverse as the Association of Corporate Counsel, the American Bar Association, AARP, the Leadership Conference on Civil and Human Rights, and the Reserve Officers Association support the CJTFA.
+Organizations as diverse as the American Association for Justice, the American Bar Association, and the Association of Corporate Counsel, support the CJTFA.

 The Present Tax Law Is Unfair, Arbitrary & Confusing